aunovis/secure_sum/README.md

 weight = <any real number>
 max_times = <any natural number> # Optional
 ```
-The `system_tests` folder contains an [example metric file](https://github.com/aunovis/secure_sum/blob/main/system_tests/example_metric.toml) that is used in the tests.
+The `system_tests` folder contains an [example metric file](https://github.com/aunovis/secure_sum/blob/main/system_tests/example_metric.toml) that is sometimes used in the tests.

 #### Probe Name